-VeggieHappy’s co-founder Johanna McCloy recently talked with Chef Charity Morgan about her path and approach to plant-based cooking, her NFL player clients, and some of their favorite meals.
-Here, in part two, she also shares her recipe for Gameday Chili.
+VeggieHappy’s Johanna McCloy recently talked with Chef Charity Morgan about her path and approach to plant-based cooking, her NFL player clients, and some of their favorite vegan meals.
+In part two, Chef Charity also shares her recipe for Gameday Chili.

 Chef Charity: It’s about being really organized.
 I have huge white boards on my refrigerator that will have prep steps for me and my assistant, so maybe I’ll write onions, bell peppers, carrots, zucchini, or whatever it is I need, and I’ll put the cut next to it . . . like small diced, medium diced, shredded.
 Then once one of us has done it, we’ll wipe it off the white board so we can see what’s remaining.